 Yet another creator had money problems because a client who owed him $700,000 declined to pay.
 Yup, that’s right.
 Just said, “No—I’m not paying”.
 Unfortunately, the client was the US government.

 This business owner was beside himself trying to figure out how to make them pay.
 It has been years now, and he still mulls over what he did “wrong” and how to get his money back.

 What’s the harm?

 One might ask, well these are justifiable situations, which might require one to think about them.
 What’s the big deal?

 The big deal is, by continually focusing energy (i.e. thoughts and feelings) on any situation in the past is flowing energy towards (you guessed it) the past.
 What does that do for your future?

 Generally, it recreates the past.
-Unless you are focused on something you had in the past that was good, and are lamenting its loss—then you are creating more lack.
+Unless you are focused on something you had in the past that was good, and aren’t lamenting its loss but instead feeling grateful for having experienced it—then you are creating more lack.
 Why?
-What are the emotions around that wonderful past?
+What are the emotions around lamenting a wonderful past?
 LACK—I don’t have that anymore.